maciejjedrzejczyk/uoltz/README.md

 # Uoltz - a Signal Bot with local LLM Integration

-Uoltz is in my (https://lmstudio.ai/).
 This bot allows you to interact with AI language models directly from your Signal chats, both in direct messages and group conversations.

 ![Uoltz Bot|883×1920,10%](./uoltz-animation.gif)